Call us: 855.522.6457

 Because you can develop preeclampsia even if you don’t have any risk factors, our doctors carefully monitor your blood pressure and urine during pregnancy.
 The only cure for preeclampsia is delivery.
 If symptoms of preeclampsia start at or after 37 weeks of pregnancy, your doctor may recommend inducing labor.
 The symptoms of preeclampsia go away within six weeks of giving birth.

-Women with moderate to severe preeclampsia should be admitted to a Dignity Health hospital for around-the-clock monitoring.
+Women with moderate-to-severe preeclampsia should be admitted to a Dignity Health hospital for around-the-clock monitoring.
 Treatment may include:

-- Intravenous (IV) fluids
+- intravenous (IV) fluids

-- Medication to control blood pressure and prevent seizures
+- medication to control blood pressure and prevent seizures

-Trust your care team at Dignity Health to support your health at every stage of your pregnancy.
+You can trust our care team at Dignity Health to support your health at every stage of your pregnancy.